brown-band/website/pages/scripts/2015-2016/fall/columbia.md

 :::

-Watch now as the band just like, chills out, and plays "Sweet Cuisine".
+Watch now as the band just like, chills out, and plays “Sweet Cuisine”.

-:sd[Band maxes and relaxes all cool and plays "Sweet Caroline".]
+:sd[Band maxes and relaxes all cool and plays “Sweet Caroline”.]

 While perusing the New York Post, we came across an article detailing one professor’s immersive research techniques, used to study how social interactions at bars impact sexual experiences.
 However, in order to fit in, Professor Khan admitted that he sometimes faked drinking alcohol and getting drunk.
 We, too, have faked a lot of things before, such as: